mcl-playz/jaspers-create-pack/README.md

 # JASPER'S CREATE PACK
-> The most up-to-date version of this will always be on the [Modrinth page](https://modrinth.com/modpack/jcp)
+> The most up-to-date description will always be on the [Modrinth page](https://modrinth.com/modpack/jcp)